The Law of Non-Contradiction

 "The Law of Non-Contradiction" is the third episode of the third season of the FX anthology series Fargo, and the twenty-third episode of the series overall.
 It was directed by series executive producer John Cameron, and written by Matt Wolpert and Ben Nedivi.
 The title refers to one of the three classic laws of thought in classical logic known as the principle or law of noncontradiction.

 The episode follows policewoman Gloria Burgle (Carrie Coon) as she comes to Los Angeles to further investigate the mysterious past of her stepfather by researching information about his previous life as science fiction writer Thaddeus Mobley (Thomas Randall Mann).
 Meanwhile, the viewers also witness Mobley's story back in 1975 while following via animation the story of The Planet Wyh, one of his novels.
-It is the very first Fargo episode to feature only one main character (although Coon's fellow main cast member Ewan McGregor also voices a character in The Planet Wyh), and the first to take place outside of Minnesota, North Dakota, South Dakota, Nevada or Missouri.
+It is the very first Fargo episode to feature only one main character (although Coon's fellow main cast members Ewan McGregor and David Thewlis also voice characters in The Planet Wyh), and is also the first to take place almost entirely outside of Minnesota, North Dakota, South Dakota, Nevada or Missouri.

 "The Law of Non-Contradiction" was first aired on May 3, 2017, and was seen by 1.17 million viewers.
 It was acclaimed by critics, with some calling it one of the best episodes in the series.
 Coon's performance, the writing, and the episode's originality and uniqueness within the series were all highly praised, while its various themes and self-aware lack of point were the subject of several analyses.